pfsense/docs/source/hardware/disable-acpi.rst

 ==============

 This article shows how ACPI can effectively be disabled.
-This method is “semi-permanent” in that it will probably need to be disabled again when the firewall is upgraded.
+This method is "semi-permanent" in that it will probably need to be disabled again when the firewall is upgraded.

 There is typically no need to disable ACPI on current versions of